cfhirsch/adventofcode2023/README.md

 ### Part One:
 Straightforward.
 I read input into a char array and moved any rocks "north" as far as they could go by updated the array in place.

+### Part Two:
+A "find the cycle" problem, which is a common pattern in AdventOfCode puzzles.
+I created a "visited" dictionary whose keys are the current map configuration seralized into a string, and whose values are the cycle at which the given configuration was first encountered.
+Cycle and add to the visited dictionary until you find a configuration that's been visited before.
+Let cycleStart be the cycle at which the given pattern was first encountered.
+Let cycleLength = current_cycle_number - cycleStart.
+Then we only need to cycle another (1000000000 - cycleStart) % cycleLength times to get the answer.